arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 Select the device port and press **Compile and Upload**.
 The sketch is compiled into a binary, uploaded to the Linux side of the Portenta X8, and flashed by the RPC service running on Linux.

-***Please refer to the [Communication between Arduino and Linux](#communication-between-arduino-and-linux) section for details on how Remote Procedure Call enables this communication.***
+***Please refer to the [Communication Between Arduino and Linux](#communication-between-arduino-and-linux) section for details on how Remote Procedure Call enables this communication.***

 Once the upload is successful, the onboard LED of your Portenta X8 will blink at a one second interval.